mriesch-tum/mbsolve/README.md

 the build system.
 The dependencies are listed in the following with the minimum version given in brackets:

+- cxxopts (any recent version) for mbsolve-tool
 - CMake (3.6)
 - Eigen library (3.3.4)
 - Python (2.7) and SWIG (2.0) for Python support
 - CUDA (7.0) for solver-cuda
 - OpenMP (any recent version) for solver-cpu
-- Boost (any recent version) for mbsolve-tool
 - Doxygen (any recent version) for the documentation

 Contributing to mbsolve